PoCInnovation/Pool2023/Software/day01/Typescript/README.md

 If you open your `package.json`, you should see them in `devDependencies`.

-A new file named `package.lock` should also appear.
+A new file named `package-lock.json` should also appear.
 Don't remove it, it's a file that list all dependencies required by your installed dependencies.
 You should also have a `node_modules` directory, it contains all the source files of those dependencies 😉